RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 >"Precious metals and collectibles have an unforgeable scarcity due to the costliness of their creation.
 This once provided money the value of which was largely independent of any trusted third party” Nick Szabo (2005)

 Notable Examples of unforgeable costliness and the impact on relative scarcity are presented in the following table.
-The scarcest assets which reliably store value over time, have a consistent feature set:
+The scarcest assets are those which reliably store value over time and can be see to have a consistent feature set:

 1. **Improbability of existence** due to mythology and skill of the creator, a low natural abundance or a hard coded fixed supply.
-2. **Requirement for expenditure  of capital, energy and time** during production in the form of physical mining, Proof-of-Work, capital expenditure  and human effort
+2. **Requirement for expenditure  of capital, energy and time** during production in the form of physical mining, Proof-of-Work, capital expenditure, time and human effort.
 3. **Soundness and resistance to arbitrary future inflation** and monopolistic capture due to the difficulty of production and/or counterfeiting.

 ![Scarcity_examples](images/image_1.png)